Dorcatz123/Semantic-Search-with-harry-Potter/README.md

 ![Harry-Potter](https://github.com/Dorcatz123/Semantic-Search-with-harry-Potter/blob/main/semantic_similarity%20distillbert/harry.jpg)

-This is a question answering app using streamlit to answer any questions related to harry potter.
-It uses sentence transformers to embed a given document and converts user query to do semantic serach on the embedded vectors to retrieve the answer.
+This is a question answering app using streamlit to answer any question related to Harry potter.
+It uses sentence transformers to embed a given document and the user query to do a semantic serach on the embedded vectors(documents) to retrieve the answer.

+## Run the command:
+streamlit run harry.py

 ## YouTube: